How to Add AI to Your App for Free

 Integration 5: Zapier / No-Code Automation

-Connect the API to any no-code workflow using Zapier webhooks:
+Connect any AI image API to no-code workflows using Zapier webhooks:

 - Create a Zapier Zap with a trigger (e.g., "New row in Google Sheets")